 Before placing your newborn into the water for the first time, take a second to think how are you going to hold him or her and is the tub on the right side of you.

 You should always keep one hand behind your infant’s head and upper back.
-It’s best to encircle his or her armpit with your thumb and fingers as seen on the picture below.
-It’s know as the armpit hold.
+It’s best to encircle his or her armpit with your thumb and fingers as seen in the picture below.
+It’s known as the armpit hold.

 It’s more comfortable to hold the baby with your non-dominant hand and use the other one for washing.

-Place your newborn into the water feet first and use to dominant hand for cleaning.
+Place your newborn into the water feet first and use your dominant hand for cleaning.

 TIP: Never leave a baby or a toddler unattended in a bathtub.
 If you have to go out of the room (even for a couple of seconds), then take your little one out, swaddle him or her in a towel and take with you or place in a crib.